oehf/ipf-docs/_pages/boot/boot-atna.md

-Instead of specifying class names in configuration properties, you can provide Spring @Beans of the types `AuditMessageQueue`, `AuditMessagePostProcessor`, `AuditTransmissionProtocol`, `AuditMetadataProvider`, `AuditExceptionHandler`, `WsAuditDatasetEnricher`, and `FhirAuditDatasetEnricjer`.
+Instead of specifying class names in configuration properties, you can provide Spring @Beans of the types `AuditMessageQueue`, `AuditMessagePostProcessor`, `AuditTransmissionProtocol`, `AuditMetadataProvider`, `AuditExceptionHandler`, `WsAuditDatasetEnricher`, and `FhirAuditDatasetEnricher`.
 Moreover, you can provide an own bean of the type `TlsParameters`.

 As of IPF 4.8.0, you can audit following the IHE Basic Audit Log Patterns (BALP).
 By setting `ipf.atna.balp` properties you can enable FHIR-based auditing.